 Web Hosting Management

-The left sidebar on this page extended with two additional sections: Overview and Actions.
+The left sidebar on this page has been extended with two additional sections: Overview and Actions.

 The main content area was split into two columns.
 On the left, the Service panel showed: